About Us

 5th Generation Collector

 Silas Christenbury (20) is currently working toward an ungraduate degree in Civil Engineering.
-Although he isn't able to help as much as he would like, Silas can be found in some projects on our YouTube channel.
+Although he isn't able to help as much as he would like, Silas can be found in projects on our YouTube channel.
 Keeping everyone straight, Silas enjoys "doing whatever he does to the best of his ability", says Erik.

 Portrait of Silas Christenbury.